Vela incident: South Africa

-The Republic of South Africa also had a clandestine nuclear weapons program at the time, despite having acceded to the Partial Test Ban Treaty in 1963, and is located in the region of the incident.
-Later, concurrent with the end of apartheid, South Africa disclosed most but not all of the information on its nuclear weapons programme.
-According to international inspections and the ensuing International Atomic Energy Agency (IAEA) report, South Africa could not have constructed such a nuclear bomb until November 1979, two months after the "double flash" incident.
+The Republic of South Africa also had a clandestine nuclear weapons programme at the time, despite having acceded to the Partial Test Ban Treaty in 1963, and is located in the region of the incident.
+Later, concurrently with the end of apartheid, South Africa disclosed most but not all of the information on its nuclear weapons programme.
+Later inspections by the International Atomic Energy Agency (IAEA) in 1993 concluded that South Africa could not have constructed a nuclear bomb until November 1979, two months after the "double flash" incident, as South Africa did not have enough highly enriched uranium in their possession at the time of the incident.
 Furthermore, the IAEA reported that all possible South African nuclear bombs had been accounted for.
 A Central Intelligence Agency (CIA) report dated 21 January 1980, produced for the United States Arms Control and Disarmament Agency, concluded that:

 In sum, State/INR finds the arguments that South Africa conducted a nuclear test on 22 September inconclusive, even though, if a nuclear explosion occurred on that date, South Africa is the most likely candidate for responsibility.

 United Nations Security Council Resolution 418, of 4 November 1977, introduced a mandatory arms embargo against South Africa, which also required all states to refrain from "any co-operation with South Africa in the manufacture and development of nuclear weapons".

 Sasha Polakow-Suransky writes that, in 1979, South Africa was not yet advanced enough to test a nuclear device: "By the first week of October, the State Department had realized that South Africa was probably not the guilty party; Israel was a more likely candidate."